passghost/Peeks/README.md

 ## Getting Started

-To run Peeks, clone the repository and run the `run_peeks.bat` file to check for dependencies and launch the program.
+To run Peeks, clone the repository and run the `Peeks.bat` file to check for dependencies and launch the program.

 ## Community